 Several lessons can be learned from the UK experience with AIP.
-First, the primary goal should remain efficient usage of spectrum, not to coerce users to "give back" spectrum or to generate new revenue.
-Although the UK's experience to date has resulted in a rather modest reallocation of spectrum from government agencies to the commercial sector, Ofcom's overall policy framework, of which AIP is a part, has facilitated greater flexibility and laid the groundwork for government agencies to release spectrum to the market.
-The effectiveness of an AIP process should not be measured primarily by the amount of spectrum given back for several reasons: first, the government may be repurposing it to other government users; second, the initial allocation and/or assignment to the federal user is close to efficient; third, changes take time to effectuate because of legacy system investment.
+First, the goal should remain efficient usage of spectrum, not to attempt to have users "give back" spectrum or to generate new revenue.
+The UK's experience to date is that while fees have resulted in the return of some spectrum from government agencies, the spectrum turned over was as yet essentially unused and had limited value for the commercial sector.
+The effectiveness of an AIP process cannot be measured by the amount of spectrum given back for several reasons: first, the government may be repurposing it to other government users; second, the initial allocation and/or assignment to the federal user is close to efficient; or third, changes take time to effectuate because of legacy system investment.
 Moreover, while it may not be feasible for a user to vacate a band, fee reductions in exchange for cooperating in opening unused capacity for band sharing by other users could provide the incentive needed to open much of the vast majority of spectrum that actual use measurements indicate are grossly underutilized.
-A fee-related incentive for opening unused capacity for band-sharing could be applied to non-Federal licensees as well.